karthick-1426/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 1B- Data Types – Printing Integer Literals
+# Experiment No: 1B- Data Types – Printing Integern and Float Literals

 ## AIM
-To write a Python program to print the following integer literals: 123, 456, 789.
+To write a Python program to print the following integer and float literals: 10, 12.3.

 ## ALGORITHM
 1. Begin the program.